 - Fourth Element Proteus

-THE ULTIMATE GUIDE TO FIND THE BEST WETSUITS FOR DIVING
+HOW TO CHOOSE THE BEST WETSUITS FOR DIVING

 Scuba diving wetsuits come in different thicknesses.
 Most models will come in at least 3 mm, 5 mm and 7 mm.
 There are also some that are specifically for warm water diving and come in 1 mm and 2 mm versions.

 If you see a wetsuit with a thickness represented with two numbers, 3/2 mm for example, the first number is the thickness of the torso and the second is the thickness of the arms and legs.

 So, how do you know which thickness is right for you?
 Everyone’s cold tolerance is different but here are some guidelines to give you an idea.

 2 mm: above 85° F (29° C)3 mm: 70 – 85° F (21 – 28° C)5 mm: 60 – 70° F (16 – 20° C)7 mm: 50 – 70° F (10 – 20° C)

 Still unsure which one to choose because you dive in both warm tropical water and very cold water?
 Look at getting two different wetsuits.
 One specifically for warm water diving and another specifically designed for cold water diving.

 Sure, a 5mm with a hooded vest and gloves in cold water could do it’s not really the best option.
 You’ll have to pay a bit more upfront to buy two wetsuits, but in the long-run, it will pay off because you’ll be more comfortable underwater.